maksimyaromin/treehouse-project-2/README.md

 }
 ```
 You can also delete any quantity of objects from array.
 You can be sure, you wouldn't break anything.
+3. Thank you, now I understand your detailed comments.
+I've deleted the noscript sulution.
+To built the application in real life project you would probably need to create html pages on server (i.e. with a help of view engine like Razor or ejs).
+Whether you need to load elements list from server (database sever) after page rendering you might need to use my previous solution to maintain disabled JavaScript.
+To see the result please open index.html file.
+Also I've added index-46.html to prove that the script will work with different size array.

+#### Thank you for your reviews!